cadet/CADET-MCMC/README.md

 * In order to use the package, [CADET-Core](https://github.com/cadet/CADET-Core) is required.

 This package is freely available under the terms of the GPLv3 license.

+It is deprecated and is no longer supported or maintained.